 Visit Bankhead Ghost Town

-The Lower Bankhead area is off of Lake Minnewanka Loop Road and now features an interpretive trail with signs that highlight key buildings and provide interesting facts about the area.
+The Lower Bankhead area is off of Lake Minnewanka Loop Road and now features an interpretive trail with signs highlighting key buildings and providing interesting facts about the area.
 Visitors can easily identify the remaining structures, as well as explore the foundations of buildings that are still visible.
 It’s one of the best things to do in Banff with kids if you’re looking for a bit of history in the area you’re visiting.

 Go Hiking